 $$L{\rm rad} = -\frac{16\pi a\tilde{c}r^2 T^3}{3\kappa\rho} \frac{\mathrm{d}T}{\mathrm{d}r} , \qquad (6.31)$$ where dT/dr is given by equation (6.30).
-Hence, $\delta$ is actually smaller than the value given in equation (6.28), where the entire energy transport was assumed to be carried by convection.
-Near the surface in convective envelopes typically $L{\rm rad} \ll L$ .
+Hence, δ is actually smaller than the value given in equation (6.28), where the entire energy transport was assumed to be carried by convection.
+In stars with convective envelopes, near the stellar surface convection typically dominates and $L{\rm rad} \ll L$.
 However, in the bulk of the convection zones the radiative and convective contributions to L are of a similar magnitude, and there is a gradual transition from convective to radiative transport at the boundaries of the convective regions.

-Detailed computations of stellar models use a formalism that is somewhat more complex, but the underlying ideas, and the results, are by and large similar to the those of the simple analysis presented here.
+Detailed computations of stellar models use a formalism that is somewhat more complex, in the so-called mixing-length theory (see Kippenhahn et al., 2012), but the underlying ideas, and the results, are by and large similar to the those of the simple analysis presented here.
 An important exception, however, is the fact that near the surface of a star convection does not transport energy very efficiently.
-It may be seen from equation (6.26) that $L{\rm con}$ is proportional to the density $\rho$ , which is very low near the surface.
-Furthermore one might expect that the distance $\Delta r$ is small near the stellar surface.
-This is confirmed indirectly by observations of the Sun, where the convective elements can be seen in the solar atmosphere as the so-called granulation; the size of these convective elements, which is probably typical of $\Delta r$ in the outer layers of the Sun, is only about $10^{-3}R$ .
-As a result a substantial $\delta$ is required to transport the energy by convection; this was also evident from Figure 6.3b.
-Thus when computing stellar models one has to take into account the departure of dT/dr from $(dT/dr){\rm ad}$ as determined by $\delta$ ; hence a more detailed description of convection is required.
+It may be seen from equation (6.26) that $L{\rm con}$ is proportional to the density ρ , which is very low near the surface.
+Furthermore one might expect that the distance Δr is small near the stellar surface.
+This is confirmed indirectly by observations of the Sun, where the convective elements can be seen in the solar atmosphere as the so-called granulation (see Fig. 6.4); the size of these convective elements, which is probably typical of Δr in the outer layers of the Sun, is only about $10^{-3}R$.
+As a result a substantial δ is required to transport the energy by convection; this was also evident from Figure 6.3b.
+Thus when computing stellar models one has to take into account the departure of dT/dr from $(dT/dr){\rm ad}$ as determined by δ ; hence a more detailed description of convection is required.
 The effects of this for computations of stellar models were discussed by Gough & Weiss (1976).

-With our present limited understanding of convection this description contains a free parameter (related to $\Delta r/R$ ), which cannot be obtained from fundamental physical quantities.
+With our present limited understanding of convection this description contains a free parameter (related to the distance Δr moved by the convective elements), which cannot be obtained from fundamental physical quantities.
 This determines the efficiency of convection, and hence the superadiabatic gradient $\nabla - \nabla{ad}$ required to transport the energy.
 In the case of the Sun this parameter can be found by requiring that the radius of the computed model agrees with the observed solar radius.
 In the bulk of the solar convection zone, where the temperature gradient is almost adiabatic, the entropy is constant; the structure of this region, which in turn determines the radius of the model, is essentially fixed by the value of the entropy.
 Adjusting the parameter in the description of convection, changes the entropy in the adiabatic part of the convection zone and hence the radius of the model.
 The uncertain details of the description of convection then only affects the region very near the surface where $\nabla - \nabla{ad}$ is substantial.
 When computing models of other stars it is then normally assumed that the parameter is the same for all stars, despite the wide range of their properties (such as effective temperature and surface gravity), and the solar calibration is used in computations of stellar models.
 Remarkably enough the resulting models are not too dissimilar from the observed properties of, for example, stellar clusters (e.g. Pedersen, VandenBerg & Irwin 1990).